 2.1.3 Mission telemetry transmissions

 The mission telemetry subsystem is responsible for the transmission to Earth of scientific and engineering data accumulated through experimentation, active and passive sensing, and computer data generated by spacecraft and payloads such as probes and landers.
-For manned missions the telemetry subsystem is also required to transmit audio and video.
+For human missions the telemetry subsystem is also required to transmit audio and video.

 2.1.4 Tracking